trivoallan/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 * Verify that all units are present and published.
 See :ref:`Units`.
 * Check all assignments for completeness and verify their due dates.
 See :ref:`Working with Problem Components`.
-* Verify that videos, transcripts, and download links are in place.
+* Verify that videos, transcripts, and download links are in place and working.
 * Review feedback from the course team and beta testers to be sure that the content has been thoroughly reviewed and tested.